Why Your Brain Decides Something Is Beautiful Before You Do

 The biology of looking "normal"

-Gillian Rhodes's research on evolutionary psychology of facial beauty identifies three attributes that the brain uses as shortcuts for attractiveness:
+Gillian Rhodes's review of the evolutionary psychology of facial beauty identifies three attributes that the brain uses as shortcuts for attractiveness: averageness, symmetry, and sexual dimorphism.
+Typical features signal genetic health and stability; the absence of visible asymmetry suggests undisturbed development; masculine or feminine traits signal hormonal fitness.

 The halo effect turned deadly

 The is when an initial judgment about one quality — say, someone's appearance — unconsciously colors your perception of everything else about them.
-Research by Dion, Berscheid, and Walster (1972) showed that people consistently attribute better personality traits, more successful lives, and higher trustworthiness to attractive individuals.
+Dion, Berscheid & Walster (1972) — "What is beautiful is good" — showed that people consistently attribute better personality traits, more successful lives, and higher trustworthiness to attractive individuals.

 In one case, a victim escaped and contacted police.
 The officers encountered Dahmer — well-mannered, calm, carrying himself with a kind of stoic composure — and returned the victim to him.
 They assumed he was innocent.
 The halo effect made a serial killer look like a reasonable boyfriend.